kofi-kusi/van-life/README.md

 > [!NOTE]
 > This project doesn't have a real authentication.
-> Use the below credincials to log in as a host:
+> Use this credentials to log in as a host:

  ```bash
 email: b@b.com